Nicholaswogan/mlinterpy/README.md

 # mlinterp

 This package is a Python wrapper to the C++ [mlinterp](https://github.com/parsiad/mlinterp) multidimensional linear interpolation library.
 The interface is designed to be very similar to the Scipy [RegularGridInterpolator](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RegularGridInterpolator.html), when initialized with `method='linear'`, `bounds_error=False`, and `fill_value=nan`.
-The benefit of the `mlinterp` version of `RegularGridInterpolator` is that it is a factor of >100x faster than Scipy when interpolating one point at a time.
+The benefit of the `mlinterp` version of `RegularGridInterpolator` is that it is a factor of >100x faster than Scipy when interpolating one point at a time (i.e. non-vectorized usage).

 ## Usage